jben-estrada/asexual-penna-model/README.md

 ## Assuming you are in the bin/ directory of the program.

 ./penna -f ./my-custom-parameters.txt -d psba -s 100 -S 42 -g 1
-# Run the Penna model 100 times with 42 as the starting RNG seed while
-# recording the data corresponding to p, s, b and a.
+# Run the Penna model 100 times with 42 as the starting RNG seed while recording the data corresponding to p, s, b and a.
-# Mersenne Twister is used for the RNG
+# Mersenne Twister is used for the RNG.
 ```

 #### C. Formatting the output file